Palaran Stadium

-Palaran Stadium is the main sports venue of Samarinda, the capital city of East Kalimantan province.
-It is a multi-purpose stadium located at the center of the East Kalimantan Main Stadium Sports Complex.
-It was opened in 2008 and has a seating capacity of 35.000.
+Palaran Stadium is a sports venue located in Samarinda, the capital city of East Kalimantan province.
+It is a multi-purpose stadium centering the East Kalimantan Main Stadium Sports Complex.
+It was opened in 2008 and has a seating capacity of 35,000.
 It is the largest stadium on the island of Borneo.
 The stadium was the main venue for the 2008 Indonesia National Games.
 It is the first Indonesian all-seater stadium.
-The stadium has become abandoned and has not been redeveloped.
+Since 2018, the stadium has not been utilized for any sport events.